aiman-al-masoud/deixiscript/docs/thesis/6-naturalistic-programming.md

 The authors seem to have come to the conclusion that all of this is indeed possible, using their system.

+The authors draw a parallel between the "pictures" (we assume they're talking about mental images in human beings) and the "types" (programming language types), and between the skills that a young (or old) human being may acquire and the traditional routines of a programming language.

+Coding, they say,

 -------------